Maniac (Michael Sembello song): Certifications

-Cover versions
+Other versions

-The rave act 4 Rhythm made a recording of "Maniac" in 1994 that replaced the verses with a more contemporary rap, but the publishers of the original, Warner Chappell Music, "weren't happy with the change of lyrics and blocked the release".
-They did allow a 4 Rhythm version in which the original verses were rapped, and that recording reached number 28, the same peak position that Sembello achieved, on the Irish Singles Chart in 1995.
-"Maniac 2000", a performance of Mark McCabe rapping over the 4 Rhythm version, spent ten weeks at number 1 on the Irish Singles Chart and became the country's fifth biggest-selling single of all time.
+Irish rave act 4 Rhythm made a recording of "Maniac" in 1994 that replaced the verses with a more contemporary rap, but the publishers of the original, Warner Chappell Music, "weren't happy with the change of lyrics and blocked the release".
+They did allow a 4 Rhythm version in which the original verses were rapped, and that recording reached number 28 in 1995, the same peak position that Sembello achieved, on the Irish Singles Chart.
+"Maniac 2000", a performance of Mark McCabe rapping over the 4 Rhythm version, spent ten weeks at number one on the Irish Singles Chart and became the country's fifth biggest-selling single of all time.